strata-mvc/strata/guidebook/1.0/digging-in/controllers/04-setting-different-layouts.md

 menu_group: controllers
 ---

-If you know a controller will break the normal Wordpress rendering stack, you may apply layout to the View object through which the rendered content will be inserted.
+When you know a Controller will cancel the normal Wordpress rendering stack because it invokes `$this->view->render()` you may apply layout to the View object through which the rendered content will be inserted.

 {% highlight php linenos %}
 <?php